adxsrc/lict/README.md

 Although some of the operations may scales as O(N^2), we do not expect lict to be a performance bottleneck because the number of fields in a python object should be relatively small.

+The hierarchical examples above demostrate that licts are lists of three things: 1) data objects, 2) KMPs, and 3) another licts.
+This leads to two natural ways to implement licts.

+Since KMPs is never needed outside lict's own algorithm, we may introduce a nested `Pair` class insider the `Lict` class to track all the KMPs.
+We can perform the `isinstance()` check against `Lict` and `Pair` to distinglish the multiple cases.

+Alternatively, we may simply define a `Lict` as a list of two-tuple, and introduce a special key, e.g., `None`, to track the unkeyed data object.
+I.e.,

+    normalized = [
+        (None, unkeyed_object),
+        ...
+        (key,  keyed_object),
+        ...
+    ]

+While this second approach is more uniform, and hence easier to implement, it makes returning a grouping result more tricky.
+Should we return a normal python list?
+Or should we return a `Lict` and pay the price that the returned list contains pairs instead of the objects themselves.